International trade can’t do everything, but it can do a lot

 Isabelle Durant

-Former Deputy Secretary-General of the United Nations Conference on Trade and Development (UNCTAD) and Trustee of Friends of Europe
+Former deputy secretary general of the United Nations Conference on Trade and Development (UNCTAD), former deputy prime minister of Belgium and Trustee of Friends of Europe

 The cascading crises that the world is facing are a cruel and brutal revelation of the flaws and inequalities generated by the global economic order that has prevailed for the past few decades.
 Localisation of activities, economic diversification, access to basic necessities, food security and sovereignty, and energy independence are all challenges that the pandemic, extreme climatic events and the consequences of the war in Ukraine have brought to the fore.